joaopedropsilva/fstoken/README.md

 # fstoken

-An easy to use filesystem tool enabling capability-based access control to files and directories.
+An easy to use filesystem tool enabling capability-based access control to files.

 ## Motivation